The story of Peter Franus – the person, the winery, the wine – may just be the Great American Wine Fairy Tale.

 Peter Franus continues to be this talked about insider secret.
 In recent years, he carefully added new varietals or blends and drew big praise from critics and fans.
 The first vintage of his Napa Valley Bordeaux, the 2005 Proprietary Red Blend, got 93 points from Wine Enthusiast and 90 from Wine Spectator.
 The 2007 Sauvignon Blanc was No. 24 on Wine Enthusiasts Top 100 Wines in the World, for the year it was released in 2008.
 Peter's first Albarino, in 2009, was named Best New World White that year by Decanter magazine's Stephen Spurrier.
 The 2008 Brandlin Vineyard Zinfandel was Wine & Spirits magazine's number one Zinfandel of the year.

 He’s expanded in Canada, and has gotten great response for his events there from people who have a lot of respect for the food and wine culture.
-And Peter has solid followings in Japan and Britain and is selling in places like China, Taiwan, Oman, Belgium, Sweden, Denmark, and Czech Republic.
+And Peter has solid followings in Czech Republic and Britain and is selling in places like Taiwan, China, Japan, Belgium, Romania, and Slovenia.

 Peter’s vineyards and winemaking continue to shine.
 At the end of the 2012 harvest, Peter was showing around an international vineyard management expert who had a thing for merlot and who had worked with some of the great merlot houses on the planet, in the US, Spain.
 And France.
 They tried Peter’s 2011 merlot, which was still in the barrel and still very young.
 “When he tasted it, his eyeballs expanded.”
 Peter says.
 “He looked at me for a second.
 Then all he said was, ‘wow’”.